derkork/simplegen/README.md

 </body>
 </html>
 ```
 This is probably going to look very ugly, but I think it gets the point across.
-In these templates you see two variables that are being used:

-* `node` - when you run SimpleGen you can configure that for each entry of a list in your data a copy of a certain template should be rendered.
-If you do this, the `node` value will contain the current entry in the list.
-E.g. for our HTML example, we would generate a copy of this template for each setting in our `settings` list.
-* `data` - this contains the whole merged data tree from all scanned data files.
-This can be useful if you have global information  that you want to share across templates.

-You can use every feature of the Jinja2 language including macros, includes, etc. When you include things remember that all paths must be specified relative to the ``config.yml`` file.
-SimpleGen also defines some additional filters on top of the Jinja2 built-ins that are quite useful.
-See the _Advanced_ section below for details on these.

 ### Configuration